 This handbook has been prepared to orient you to current policies and procedures, guidelines, and resources relevant to your participation in the Mississippi College, Master of Science of Medicine.
 Please read this student handbook carefully as its contents will govern your enrollment in the Mississippi College Physician Assistant Program.
 Additionally, this student handbook contains information about the Physician Assistant (PA) profession and its professional organizations.
 Periodically, additional policies and/or procedures may be established or changes made in the Mississippi College Physician Assistant Program's policies and procedures.
-All changes or additions will be shared with you via email as they become effective.
-We hope this handbook will be useful to you.
+Policy and/or procedure changes can be made at any time and without notice.
+PA staff seek to keep students informed about changes and the effect they may have on you and your program of study.
+We hope this handbook will be useful to you but keep in mind this handbook is not a contract.
 Please feel free to contact the Program Director or your faculty advisor if you have any questions.
-Other policies and procedures regarding enrollment in Mississippi College can be found in the Mississippi College Student Handbook or the program catalog.
+Other policies and procedures regarding enrollment in Mississippi College can be found in the Mississippi College Student Handbook or the Program Catalog or the general policies governing the University.

 The Mississippi College Physician Assistant (PA) Program strives to provide educational experiences where faculty, staff, clinical instructors, students, and other healthcare providers work together in an atmosphere of mutual respect, cooperation, and commitment.
-The program's focus is on the continuous operation of a quality PA educational program which will prepare graduates to participate in clinical leadership roles in an evolving healthcare system.
-The program encourages lifelong learning skills with proficiency in critical thinking, creative problem solving, and information literacy.
+The Program's focus is on the continuous operation of a quality PA educational program which will prepare graduates to participate in clinical leadership roles in an evolving healthcare system.
+The Program encourages lifelong learning skills with proficiency in critical thinking, creative problem solving, and information literacy.